 Working with the local library Biblioteca da Penha de França, Making the Neighbourhood Our Home is working alongside the local community to create initiatives to help improve intergenerational solidarity.
-They are doing this by setting up creative workshops and events in collaboration with local artists and collectives.
-And second, by initiating ‘citizen labs’, where people can come together to discuss their ideas and decide about collective actions.
+This partnership uses the library as a ‘sanctuary’ to build community.
+They have set up ‘citizen labs’: a space for working groups to be formed and a place where people can come together to discuss their ideas and decide about collective actions.